shopware/frontends/packages/nuxt3-module/README.md

 ## TypeScript support

 All composable functions are fully typed with TypeScript and they are registed globally in Nuxt.js application, so the type hinting will help you to work with all of them.

+## 📦 Advanced packaging

+Internally, the module uses [API Client](https://npmjs.com/package/@shopware-pwa/api-client) and [Composables](https://npmjs.com/package/@shopware-pwa/composables-next) packages, configured together to make everything working well.
+If you need to check how it's working on a different version of one of them, install a package locally in your project (to be installed and available in project's `package.json` file), then the Nuxt module will use yours.
+Keep in mind that the different configuration may lead to unexpected behavior.

 ## Links